fxdgear/Sublime-Plugins/README.markdown

     * Ipython -- `pip install ipython`
     * ipdb -- `pip install ipdb`

-If you are going to use the "run external" functionality, include this binding as well:
+If you are going to use the "Run External" functionality, include this binding as well:

     { "keys": ["ctrl+r"], "command": "run_external"}